Calculating properties

 • proton self energy = \(164.22\, \mathrm{kcal/mol}\)

-The spycci.functions.pka submodule provides an interface for the computation of the pKa or a given species.
-The module is, at this time, composed by two functions:
+The spycci.functions.pka submodule provides an interface for the computation of the \(\mathrm{pKa}\) of a given species.
+The module is, at this time, composed by four functions:

-• calculate_pka: Computes the pKa of a molecular system and its deprotomer.
-The user must provide both streucture in the form of System objects with an already defined electronic energy and possibly a vibronic one.
+• calculate_pka: Computes the pKa of a molecular system using the direct scheme.
+The user must provide both the structures of the protomer \(HA\) and deprotomer \(A^-\) in the form of System objects with already optimized structures and defined electronic energy and possibly a vibronic one (see later the note about Vibrationless pKa calculations).

 • auto_calculate_pka: Computes the pKa of a given molecule by automatically searching the lowest-energy deprotomer using CREST.
-Once the proper deprotomer has been identified the function take care of the geometry optimization of both structures, the calculation of electronic energies and frequencies.
+Once the proper deprotomer has been identified the function takes care of the geometry optimization of both structures, the calculation of electronic energies and frequencies (see later the note about Vibrationless pKa calculations).
+With the obtained result the pka is automatically computed using the direct scheme.

-In general terms both functions calculate the pKa of a molecule \(HA\) considering a reaction of the type:
+In the direct scheme, the pKa of a given molecule \(HA\) is computed considering the reaction scheme:

 \[ HA \rightarrow H^{+} + A^{-} \]